John-Robbins/tbp/docs/docs/thoughts.md

 2. A virtual machine interpreter.
 3. A Tiny BASIC compiler to a virtual machine.

 I think tbp part 1 turned out OK, but there's plenty of room for improvement.
 Going into the project, I thought 60% of my problems would be on the programming languages side.
 I had no idea that the majority of problems would be basic infrastructure issues with Python.
 If I had started in C, I know I would have finished with phases 1 and a big chunk of 2 in the time it took me to get tbp done.
 I expected to be developing slower as I learned Python, but not this slow.
-Being completely truthful, Python has left a little bitterness in my mouth.
 I think, but don't know for sure, I've gotten over the first major Python development hurdle developing a module, but will I get over the next one as a novice Python developer?
-Given what I've gone through so far, I don't know whether I'll have the patience or energy to go through this again.
+Given what I've gone through so far, I don't know whether I'll have the patience or energy to go through something like that again.

-When I tackle phases two and three, I'll probably use another language.
+When I tackle phases two and three, I'll most likely use another language.

 ---